Pittsburgh & Laurel Highlands Charcuterie Destinations12 stops

 108 19th St, Pittsburgh, PA 15222

-Across bustling Penn Avenue and down a side street is Jonathan Moran Woodworks (2), the perfect place for purchasing a gorgeous charcuterie board for your Calabrian meats from Parma.
+Across bustling Penn Avenue and down a side street is Fort Pitt Trading Co.
+(2), the perfect place for purchasing a gorgeous charcuterie board for your Calabrian meats from Parma.
 Jonathan and his wife Mindy own the custom-woodworking furniture and home goods business where you can buy artfully designed gifts such as bowls, trays, and boards for your home or friends.
 They use reclaimed and sustainably sourced wood and the shop is beautiful.

 108 19th St, Pittsburgh, PA 15222

 By now, hunger should be taking over, so literally step over and up from Jonathan Moran to the second floor of the Pennsylvania Market (3) where there is a choice of kitchen stations, including a charcuterie area.
 The charcuterie boards are yummy, and the lox baguette is a real treat too.
 In nice weather, there is an outdoor courtyard for sipping your choice from the Wine Library and eating your cured delectables.
 The space hosts wine events, food and wine pairing workshops, and Spanish tapas classes.
 If there is a charcuterie-resistant traveling companion, the pizza stand there is also top-notch.

 2204 Penn Avenue, Pittsburgh, PA 15220